jukbot/smart-industry/README.md

 There are 2 major branches on this project.
 Separated by development version.

+- `MASTER` - Latest stable/beta version of software, this branch will release new update monthly.
+(Suitable for production use)

-- `MASTER` - Latest alpha version of software, this branch will update frequency depends on the work.
+- `DEVELOP` - Latest alpha version of software, this branch will update frequency depends on the work.
 (Not recommended for production use)
-- `PRODUCTION` - Latest stable/beta version of software, this branch will release new update monthly.
-(Suitable for production use)

 ## About IMES Project 📚